scala/docs.scala-lang/_tour/type-inference.md

 ## When _not_ to rely on type inference

 It is generally considered more readable to declare the type of members exposed in a public API.
-Therefore, we recommended that you make the type explicit for any APIs that will be exposed to users of your code.
+Therefore, we recommend that you make the type explicit for any APIs that will be exposed to users of your code.

 Also, type inference can sometimes infer a too-specific type.
 Suppose we write: